Training

 Recovery

 Very easy.
-Good for warm-ups and cool-downs.
-You should be able to hold a full conversation.
+Good for warm-ups, cool-downs and recovery days.
+You should be able to hold a full conversation in Z1.
+Breathing is normal, almost as if you are not exercising.

 < 60%